zalsoona/Sand/README.md

 # Sand
-A basic imitation of the sand tool game, created as an unsigned java applet
+A basic imitation of the sand tool game, created as an unsigned java applet.
+It was coded in BlueJ.